MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

     - **Allow Macros** (common name) is automatically added.
 This usage right is required for the Azure Information Protection bar in Office apps.

-- The default templates are not displayed and cannot be edited or converted.
+- Currently, the default templates are not displayed and cannot be edited or converted.
 However, they are still available to select for labels and by users and services.

-- You cannot copy a template.
+- You cannot copy or delete a template.
+To remove a template, use the PowerShell [Remove-AadrmTemplate](/powershell/module/aadrm/remove-aadrmtemplate) cmdlet.

-- Templates that were configured for languages by using the Azure classic portal or PowerShell retain those languages and localized strings for the name and descriptions.
-However, these languages are not automatically displayed as a supported language in the **Languages** blade.
-To change the localized templates names and descriptions, you must add the languages and export the Azure Information Protection policy, as if you are specifying these languages for the first time.
+- Currently, templates that were configured for languages by using the Azure classic portal or PowerShell do not retain those languages for the name and descriptions.

 - **Published** and **Archived** settings display as **Enabled**: **On** and **Enabled**: **Off** respectively on the **Label** blade.

-- Departmental templates (templates that are configured for a scope) display in the Global policy but retain their scope configuration until you edit the template and save it.
-The equivalent of a scoped template in the Azure Information Protection policy is a scoped policy, so you must create a new [scoped policy](configure-policy-scope.md) for the same users and groups that was specified for the scoped template, and then recreate the template as a label in that scoped policy.
+- Departmental templates (templates that are configured for a scope) display in the Global policy.
+Currently, if you edit and save a departmental template, it removes the scope configuration.
+The equivalent of a scoped template in the Azure Information Protection policy is a [scoped policy](configure-policy-scope.md).
+If you convert the template to a label, you can select an existing scope.

-    In addition, you cannot set the Application compatibility setting for a departmental template.
+    In addition, you cannot currently set the Application compatibility setting for a departmental template.
 If necessary, you can set this by using PowerShell with the [Set-​Aadrm​Template​Property](/powershell/module/aadrm/set-aadrmtemplateproperty) cmdlet.

 ## To configure the templates in the Azure Information Protection policy